 He needed a break.

 Away from the activity, away from the stress of the situation, and even away from me.
 The activity was so over-stimulating that a quiet break was the only thing that let him sort through his big feelings.
-We all feel like that sometimes don’t we?
-When you are upset and you just need a minute to catch your breath — to just feel what you are feeling.
+We all feel like that sometimes, don’t we?
+Sometimes, when you are upset you just need a minute to catch your breath — to just feel what you are feeling.

 I needed a break.